Tomyhoi Peak

 Tomyhoi Peak is a 7439 ft Skagit Range mountain situated one mile south of the Canada–United States border, in the North Cascades of Washington state.
 It is located west of Mount Larrabee and within the Mount Baker Wilderness, which is part of the Mount Baker-Snoqualmie National Forest.
-This mountain's name was officially adopted in 1913 by the U.S. Board on Geographic Names.
+This mountain's toponym was officially adopted in 1913 by the U.S. Board on Geographic Names.